TakeNotes898/week-6-assessment-Xena889988/interview-questions.md

 1. In a model called Animal that has_many Sightings, what is the name of the foreign key?
 Would the foreign key be part of the Animal model or the Sightings model?

   Your answer:
+    FOREIGN KEY
+      Sightings belongs_to Animal
+      Animal has_many sightings
+  FOREIGN KEYS will be a part of the Animal and the Sightings

   Researched answer: